How to Conduct an Ecommerce SEO Audit and Drive Organic Traffic?

 Key Takeaways

-1. Regular ecommerce SEO audits are essential for boosting online visibility and organic traffic.
+1. Regular ecommerce audits are essential for boosting online visibility and organic traffic.

 2. These audits entail various assessments: technical, on-page, off-page, local SEO, user experience, and brand/trustworthiness audits.